Chris-pter/PostGIS-Plantation-GeoDB/README.md

 The project was built in **PostgresSQL/PostGIS**, following standardized naming conventions, schema design, and controlled access for collaborative GIS workflows.
 </p>

+As an aspiring Geodata Engineer, this project demonstrates my practical learning in spatial database modeling, ETL pipeline design, and implementing data governance within PostGIS.

 ## Project Structure Overview

 The company manages **12 estates** each represented as a **separate schema** within central database called (`estate_db`).